cowrie/cowrie/INSTALL.md

 ## Step 4: Install configuration file

 Take a look at the configuration file and make changes as desired.
 The defaults work well in most cases.
 ```
 $ cp etc/cowrie.cfg.dist etc/cowrie.cfg
 ```

 ## Step 5: Generate a DSA key

-This step should not be necessary, however some versions of twisted are not compatible.
+This step should not be necessary, however some versions of Twisted are not compatible.
 To avoid problems in advance, run:

 ```
 $ cd etc